 Race conditions in processors

-Race conditions are an important problem in CPU design that use both parallel and concurrent processing techniques to execute multiple instructions in an overlapping time frame.
+Race conditions are an important problem in CPU (central processing unit) design that use both parallel and concurrent processing techniques to execute multiple instructions in an overlapping time frame.
 To ensure that the output of calculations is not corrupted, race conditions must always be anticipated and avoided.

 Race conditions in software